hvor-io/shiny-visualisations/README.md

 sudo gdebi shiny-server-1.5.20.1002-amd64.deb
 ```

-Go into R and install rmarkdown:
+Go into R and install rmarkdown and jsonlite:
 ```
 > R
 > install.packages("rmarkdown")
+> install.packages("jsonlite")
 ```

 and then